doctrine/coding-standard/README.md

 exceptions/differences/extensions (:white_check_mark: are the implemented sniffs):

 - Keep the nesting of control structures per method as small as possible
-- Prefer early exit over nesting conditions or using else
 - Abstract exception class names and exception interface names should be suffixed with `Exception`
 - :white_check_mark: Abstract classes should not be prefixed with `Abstract`
 - :white_check_mark: Interfaces should not be suffixed with `Interface`